ajmachado42/Prediciting-Cycling-Performance/README.md

 I created a headwind variable using similar calculations used for aircrafts ([source](https://mediawiki.ivao.aero/index.php?title=Crosswind_and_Headwind_calculation)).

-While cycling, headwind can feel like a really powerful force, depending on the speed of the wind.
-This variable needs to be flushed out more to include windforce which would require more data but I added in a simple boolean to account for if a headwind was present.
-Only 16.33% of trackpoints for both datasets combined experienced headwind but this engineered feature would be used in the final prediction dashboards also.
+While cycling, headwind can feel like a really powerful force, depending on the force of the wind.
+This particular variable needs to be flushed out more to include windforce which would require more data but I added in a simple boolean to account for if a headwind was present.
+Only 16.33% of trackpoints for both datasets combined experienced headwind.
+This variable wasn't used in the modeling but was used in the predictions dashboards.

 # Modeling
 ---